 The policy listed below is not for students taking graduate-level courses that count toward the Gallatin-Wagner BA-MPA or the Gallatin-College of Global Public Health BA-MPH Dual Degree Programs.
 Students enrolled in the Gallatin-Wagner BA-MPA Dual Degree Program should read the policy governing the graduate-level courses that count toward the BA-MPA Dual Degree.
 Students enrolled in the Gallatin-College of Global Public Health BA-MPH Dual Degree should read the policy governing the graduate-level courses that count toward the BA-MPH Dual Degree.

 Graduate courses count toward the 128 units required for the BA degree, and the grades for these courses will be factored into the final GPA for the BA degree.
 Students should be aware that courses counting toward the BA degree cannot also be used to count toward a future advanced degree.
-Undergraduate students who are taking a graduate-level course that is not needed for the BA degree may request to exclude this course from their undergraduate program, which will prevent the course units from counting toward the 128-unit requirement, and will remove the grade from the semester and final GPA calculation.
+Undergraduate students who are taking a graduate-level course that is not needed for the BA degree may request to exclude this course from their undergraduate program, which will prevent the course units from counting toward the 128-unit requirement, and will exclude the grade from the semester and final GPA calculation.
 Graduate-level courses that are excluded from the undergraduate program are available for future evaluation by another degree-granting program.
 Students can contact Gallatin's Office of Student Services for more information about excluding a graduate-level course from their undergraduate program.

 For graduates of Gallatin's BA program, 6 units earned in graduate-level courses may be